-That the Ministry of Children and Family Development review its privacy policy documents to ensure that they are current, accurate and easily useable by employees.
+Recommendation 61That the Ministry of Children and Family Development review its privacy policy documents to ensure that they are current, accurate and easily useable by employees.limited or no progress the spirit and intent of the recommendation, which speaks to the need for privacy policy documents that present information in an easily comprehensible format for field staff.

 MCFD indicates that the revised Confidentiality and Disclosure of Information Guide referenced above meets this recommendation.
-However, the document does not meet the spirit and intent of the recommendation, which speaks to the need for privacy policy documents that present information in an easily comprehensible format for field staff.
+However, the document does not meet

-That the Freedom of Information and Protection of Privacy Act be amended to incorporate the "unreasonable invasion of privacy" test into s33.2, which authorizes public disclosure of personal information under certain conditions.
+Recommendation 62 That the Freedom of Information and Protection of Privacy Act be amended to incorporate the "unreasonable invasion of privacy" test into limited or no progress s33.2, which authorizes public disclosure of personal information under certain conditions.